Bellevue and other Eastside school-based clinics getting a boost to confront student mental health

-As the number of kids attempting to take their own lives and the intensity of their mental health needs increase, King County will run mental-health screening programs for up to 35,000 students at more than 40 middle schools starting next fall.
+Amid concerns over the number of kids attempting to take their own lives and the intensity of their mental health needs, King County will run mental-health screening programs for up to 35,000 students at more than 40 middle schools starting next fall.

 In the past three weeks, three students – at least one of them a middle-schooler – have died by suicide on the Eastside, and mental health workers say the apparent spike is emblematic of a growing national trend that may be best confronted through schools.